Barney Oldfield: Suspension and later career

 Oldfield was suspended by the American Automobile Association (AAA) contest board for his "outlaw" racing, and was unable to race at sanctioned events for much of his career.
 He made his career by being paid to set speed records and conduct match races and exhibitions.

-In 1914, his agent Will Pickens staged a "Championship of the Universe", pitting Oldfield against another of his clients, aviator Lincoln Beachey.
+In 1914, Oldfield's agent Will Pickens staged a "Championship of the Universe", pitting Oldfield against another of his clients, aviator Lincoln Beachey.
 Oldfield raced his Fiat car against Beachey's biplanes in at least 35 matches, barnstorming the country.
 In the more remote areas, they raced at county fair horse tracks.
 The Championship was "extremely successful", and both Oldfield and Beachey earned more than $250,000 in their barnstorming.